 My Tidying Goals included:

-1. Have once basket for paperwork and organization to be able to deal with incoming paperwork immediately.
+1. Have one basket for paperwork and organization so that I could deal with paper as it comes into my home.
 No more papers on counter tops!

 2. More space for my spices to easily fit on one small shelf, but still easily accessible.